 The System was established in 1951 by Act 447 to be effective January 1, 1952.
-The plan was last amended under Act 106-2017, approved August 23, 2017.
+The plan was last amended under the 2022 Plan of Adjustment, approved January 18, 2022.

 3. Eligibility for Membership

 Members of the Employees Retirement System of the Government of Puerto Rico and its Instrumentalities include all regular full-time and non-municipal temporary employees who are not contributing to other Retirement Systems (Articles 1-104 and 1-105) and were hired before July 1, 2017 (Act 106-2017).
 Employees include those in the following categories: